blab/ncov-19B/narratives/ncov-19B_resurgence.md

 This resurgence of a viral clade that had largely died out, particularly when multiple new variants of concern from the 20 clades are displacing other variants in many countries, is surprising.

 To explore this phenomenon, we built a phylogeny enriched for recent 19A & 19B viruses.
 In this report, we use that phylogeny to explore the genetic composition of currently circulating 19B virus.
+We find multiple recent clusters and numerous examples of convergent evolution in the spike protein.

 <!-- There is NO right-side text on this slide -->